erbou-sdsc/go-libtorch-tutorial/README.md

 pip install torch
 ```

-Set the _LIBTORCH_ environment variable to the libtorch location inside the PyTorch package's location:
+If you intend to use _make_, you should also set the _LIBTORCH_ environment variable to the libtorch folder inside PyTorch:

 ```
     export LIBTORCH=$(python -c "import torch; print(torch.__path__[0])")/lib/python3.12/site-packages/torch
 ```

 Note on C++ ABI Compatibility:
-The version of PyTorch may have been compiled with the older C++ ABI, which case you will get undefined symbols with
+The version of PyTorch may have been compiled with the older C++ ABI, in which case you will get undefined symbols with
 _cxx11_ during the compilation.
-In that case you must explicitly add the _-D_GLIBCXX_USE_CXX11_ABI=0_ flag to _CCFLAGS_ when building with make.
+If that happens, you must explicitly add the _-D_GLIBCXX_USE_CXX11_ABI=0_ flag to _CCFLAGS_ when building with make.
 This is to ensures that the code is compiled using the same ABI as the PyTorch libraries.

 ### Verify the c++ compilation environment

 Before attempting the Go/C++ binding make sure that you are at least able to compile this simple C++ example.

-You have too options:
+You have two options:

 #### CMake